ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 2) [**AWS Total Cost of Ownership Calculator**](https://calculator.aws/#/)
    1) Ex: What is the total cost of having your products on prem versus in the cloud?
    2) Creates reports to show finance teams and drive business decisions

+## Security in the Cloud

+### Compliance on AWS & AWS Artifact

+To verify how and why AWS is compliant with various organizations (like HIPPA) you can check out their resources and white paper on the [**AWS Compliance site**](https://aws.amazon.com/compliance/?nc=sn&loc=3) and a list of their [**compliance programs**](https://aws.amazon.com/compliance/programs/) (including HIPPA).

+You can also find all of these within the management console under "AWS Artifact" and get the "artifact" tied with that compliance report.

+### AWS Shared Responsibility Model